jurbanek/powerpan/README.md

   - Other cmdlets do not yet have native Panorama support
 - PowerShell Support
   - Windows PowerShell 5.1
-  - PowerShell 7.2 LTS (works on Windows and MacOS, as of 2024-09-18 have not tested Linux yet)
+  - PowerShell 7.2 LTS (works on Windows and MacOS, as of 2024-09-18 have not tested Linux yet).
+PowerShell 7.2 LTS is end of support.
+  - PowerShell 7.4 LTS (works on Windows and MacOS, as of 2025-02-21 have not tested Linux yet).
   - Other PowerShell versions will likely work, but will not be tested explicitly

 ## Status